 8. A Member is prohibited from voting in any proceedings of the Assembly if, in relation to any interest which is required to be registered, a particular decision of the Assembly or a Committee might result in a direct financial advantage to the Member greater than that which might accrue to persons affected by the decision generally.

 Use of Assembly Resources

-9. Members are required to comply with the Guidance for Members on the Use of Assembly Resources, which has been approved by the Presiding Officer, and any guidance on the use of Assembly resources specifically relating to an election campaign.
+9. Members are required to comply with the Guidance for Members on the Use of Assembly Resources and any guidance on the use of Assembly resources specifically relating to an election campaign.